ScooterDelta/react-vite-federation-playground/README.md

   - MFE Two -> `http://localhost:5402`
 - Ports can be customized by setting the `SERVER_HOST` and `SERVER_PORT` variables
   - These can be easily adjusted by creating a `.env` file from the `.env.example` in each module.

+### Routing

+- Routing is defined by submodules / MFE Applications, and is loaded via the `routes` file.
+  - **NOTE** Conflicting routes will not be loaded, only the first will be loaded (if an MFE is misconfigured, it will not load).